Yahapi/yahapi/pages/faq.md

 ## Why support different types of resources in the same collection?

 Often in a SOA or Microservices architecture lower-level services are unaware of the business processes in which they are used.
 This lack of context may render them quite abstract.
-Lower-level service may not need to know which items are maintained by the resource, it might just keep references to them.
-Imagine an order system that pulls products from different types of services, its list of items may be represented like this:
+Lower-level services may not actually interpret what they are working with, they might just keep a reference to them.

+Imagine an order system that pulls products from different types of services; its list of items may be represented as follows:

 ```
 …